Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Nonlinear modelling

 where $k_{M} =0.7 \, h \, {\rm Mpc}^{-1}$ parametrises the inverse spatial extension scale of galaxies.
 The total number of nuisance parameters is therefore the same: $\{ c_{\rm ctr}, c_{r,1}, c_{r,2} \}$.

-When we only consider the monopole and quadrupole of \cref{eq:eftoflsspofk}, as will be done in the majority of this paper, we can set $\tilde{c}_4 = c_{r,2}=0$.
+When we only consider the monopole and quadrupole of \cref{eq:eftoflsspofk}, as is done in the majority of this paper, we can set $\tilde{c}_4 = c_{r,2}=0$.
 This yields the following mapping between the two different counterterm bases

 This mapping was obtained after imposing that the monopole and the quadrupole of the two different expressions used for the counterterm, \cref{eq:ct_PBJ,eq:ct_PB}, have to be the same respectively.

 We remind the reader that in theories such as $f(R)$, the growth rate, $f = -G_1(k,a)/F_1(k,a)$, is both time and scale-dependent, and the linear power spectrum has additional scale dependencies coming from $F_1(k,a)$: $P_{\rm 11}^{\delta \delta} = F_1^2(k,a) P_{\rm 11,i}^{\delta \delta}$.